cassyblaise/gatsby-starter-netlify-cms/src/pages/blog/2020-06-29-introduction-to-jamstack-a-modern-web-development-architecture-based-on-client-side.md

 In the past couple years we have witnessed a lot of changes in the tech ecosystem, tech tools like Javascript are more advance now, I think it will be right to say javascript is now the **"**king**"** when it comes to developing modern web apps, my reason is you can use javaScript to develop any application from mobile to desktop apps.

 We are witnessing a rapid change in the tech sections companies are trying to meet up with impatience users.
 In this article, I'll discuss more on "JAMstack" the new and modern approaches to building websites that perform as fast as possible and why is it a better solution for web developers and clients(business owners).

-Ladies and gentlemen permit me to introduce to you, the new way of building modern web apps but wait for you may be thinking, what is this guy saying.
 Lately, JAMstack has become the emerging trend in the tech eco-system, the reason is JAMstack is revolutionising the way we think about development/workflow,  its provide us with the best practices and modern approaches toward developing a better performing, secure, and scalable web apps. which I'll explain better later.

 ### WHAT IS JAMstack